Load font at size 24

 # Draw player

-kn.draw.rect(player_rect, kn.color.GREEN)
+kn.draw.rect(player_rect, kn.Color.GREEN)

 # Draw score in top-left